syncfusion-content/fileformat-docs/File-Formats/DocIO/NuGet-Packages-Required.md

 N> 1.
 Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your application to use our components.
 N> 2.
 Syncfusion components are available in [nuget.org](https://www.nuget.org/) N> 3.
-The "Syncfusion.OfficeChartToImageConverter.WPF.nupkg" NuGet package is only supported from 4.0 .NET Framework onwards and it is not supported in ASP.NET Core (Targeting .netcoreapp) and Xamarin platforms.
+The "Syncfusion.OfficeChartToImageConverter.WPF.nupkg" NuGet package is only supported from 4.0 .NET Framework onwards and it is not supported in ASP.NET Core, Blazor and Xamarin platforms.

 ## NuGet Package Installation and Uninstallation